 The Voter Access Advisory Committee includes a cross-section of Kitsap County residents, advocates from and for residents with disabilities, Kitsap County staff and the Kitsap County Auditor.
 This committee's core functions are:

-- Meet at least annually to review and revise the Voter Access Plan; - Provide input on accessible voting programs and proposals; - Distribute outreach and education materials to the community.
+- Meet at least annually to review and revise voter access plans; - Provide input on accessible voting programs and proposals; - Distribute outreach and education materials to the community.

 Voter Access Plan